vOptSolver/vOptGeneric.jl/README.md

     An algorithm for the bi-criterion integer programming problem.
     *European Journal of Operational Research*, Volume 25, Issue 2, Pages 292-300, 1986.

--   [Gandibleux2006] X. Gandibleux, F. Beugnies, S. Randriamasy.
+-   [Gandibleux2006] X. Gandibleux, F. Beugnies, S. Randriamasy:
     Martins' algorithm revisited for multi-objective shortest path problems with a MaxMin cost function.
     *4OR: A Quarterly Journal of Operations Research*, Springer Verlag, 4 (1), pp.47-59, 2006.